KushBhatnagar/kushbhatnagar.github.io/_posts/2020-03-13-regression-test-case-selection-using-ml.md

 **Note** : I have captured very less code snippet for this blog , if interested in actual work then refer this [notebook][notebook-link]
 {: .notice--info}

+ *Disclaimer: Just to let you know, this blog post was originally published on Medium.
+If you'd like to check out the original, you can find it at this [link](https://medium.com/analytics-vidhya/regression-test-case-selection-using-machine-learning-241ded86f559).*
+ {: .notice--info}

 [notebook-link]:https://github.com/KushBhatnagar/TestCaseSelectionFromML/blob/master/Regression%20Test%20Case%20Selection%20Using%20ML.ipynb